ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Courtship in Church.
-.
-A young gentleman happening to sit in
-church in a pew adjoiniDg one in which
-sat a young lady, for whom he conceived
-a sudden and violent passion, was desir­
-ous of entering into a courtship on the
-spot; but the place not suiting a formal
 Ep.stle of John verse fifth &quot;And now I
 beSeech thee&#x27; DOt as thl0ugh wrote
 commandment unto thee, but that